 \itemth{c} $e\Hb e \simeq \kb[\CCB] \otimes \kb[V \times V^*]^{\Delta W}$. \end{itemize} Hence, $\Hb$ (respectively $\Hb e$, respectively $e\Hb e$) is a free $P$-module of rank $|W|^3$ (respectively $|W|^2$, respectively $|W|$). \end{coro}

-The principal theme of this book is to study the algebra $\Hb$, viewing it as a $P$-algebra: given $\pG$ is a prime ideal of $P$, we will be interested in the finite dimensional $k_P(\pG)$-algebra $k_P(\pG) \otimes_P \Hb$ (splitting, simple modules, blocks, standard modules, decomposition matrix...).
-Here, $k_P(\pG)$ is the fraction field of $P/\pG$, cf Appendix \ref{chapter:galois-rappels}.
+The main theme of this book is the study the algebra $\Hb$ viewed as a $P$-algebra: given $\pG$ a prime ideal of $P$, we will be interested in the finite dimensional $k_P(\pG)$-algebra $k_P(\pG) \otimes_P \Hb$ (splitting, simple modules, blocks, standard modules, decomposition matrix...).
+Here, $k_P(\pG)$ is the fraction field of $P/\pG$, cf. Appendix \ref{chapter:galois-rappels}.

 \begin{rema} Let $(b_i)_{1 \le i \le |W|}$ be a $\kb[V]^W$-basis of $\kb[V]$ and let $(b_i^*)_{1 \le i \le |W|}$ be a $\kb[V^*]^W$-basis of $\kb[V^*]$.
 Corollary~\ref{coro:P-libre} shows that $(b_i w b_j^*)_{\substack{1 \le i,j \le |W| \\ w \in W}}$ is a $P$-basis of $\Hb$ and that $(b_i b_j^* e)_{1 \le i,j \le |W|}$ is a $P$-basis of $\Hb e$.\finl \end{rema}